 Our goal is to help District residents become informed and inspired to speak out for D.C.’s trees.
 We have developed the following resources to help you start a conversation with your neighbors, co-workers, and elected officials about the benefits of protecting our tree canopy.

-- The Advocacy Action Center has tools and the latest information for residents and advocates to influence local decision makers.
+- The Advocacy Action Center has tools and information for residents and advocates to influence local decision makers.

-- The Citizen Advocate Handbook empowers residents to engage key officials and agencies to protect and increase the tree canopy.
+- The award-winning Citizen Advocate Handbook empowers residents to protect and increase D.C.’s tree canopy.

 - Become a Tree Advocate and meet fellow tree lovers, share experiences and learn strategies to help you engage policymakers.